Ankle Arthritis and Total Ankle Replacement

 When the arthritis is more advanced, more extensive surgery may be necessary.
 An ankle fusion is a common treatment for severe ankle arthritis.
 In this procedure, the two bones that normally move in the ankle are transformed into one solid bone that no longer moves.
 This is accomplished by removing all the remaining cartilage, packing the joint with bone, and holding it still with metal plates and screws.
 Although this type of surgery is generally very successful at decreasing pain and improving function, it does result in a stiffer ankle that moves up and down less.

 What is an ankle replacement surgery?

-A relatively new treatment option is total ankle replacement.
-In ankle replacement surgery, an artificial ankle joint is implanted between your lower leg bone and your foot bone.
+Another treatment for severe ankle arthritis besides fusion is total ankle replacement.
+In ankle replacement surgery, an artificial ankle joint is implanted to replace the damaged cartilage.
 There are a number of artificial ankle devices your surgeon can choose from.
-They are generally made from metal and plastic parts, and are very durable.
+They are generally made from metal and plastic parts, and are very strong.

 Can't find the health information you’re looking for?

 This information is provided by Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 10/10/2014…#14595